B0neShAd0w/Hacktoria/Lost Down Under.md

 * 458964983 needs multiplication with the geolocation answer
 * add the first three letters of all streetnames in order at the end of the numbers

+**NOTE: I didn't do the locations in order, I worked through based on difficulty.**

 Let's work through the location images now.

 *Location 1:*